Kei Cozzolino

-Kei Francesco Cozzolino (born in Shinjuku, Tokyo, November 9, 1987) is a Japanese-Italian professional racing driver from Shinjuku, Tokyo.
-He competes in motorsport championships including the FIA World Endurance Championship (WEC), 24 Hours of Le Mans, Rolex 24 Hours at Daytona, and the Asian Le Mans Series with AF Corse.
-Cozzolino joined the 2024 Super GT series, driving a Ferrari 296 GT3 for PONOS RACING.
+Kei Francesco Cozzolino (born 9 November 1987 in Shinjuku, Tokyo) is a Japanese-Italian professional racing driver.
+A Ferrari specialist, he competes in sports car racing events including the FIA World Endurance Championship (WEC), 24 Hours of Le Mans, 24 Hours of Daytona and the Asian Le Mans Series with AF Corse.
+Cozzolino joined the 2024 Super GT series, driving a Ferrari 296 GT3 for Ponos Racing.

 Early life

 Cozzolino was born in Ichigaya, Shinjuku by Japanese mother and Italian father.
-He grew up in Japan and had his first experience with racing at 8 years old, thanks to his dad's passion for cars.
+He grew up in Japan and had his first experience with racing at eight years old, thanks to his dad's passion for cars.
 When Cozzolino turned 14, they moved to Florence, Italy, where he studied at an international school.

 Racing career

 Karting

-Cozzolino started karting at the age of 9.
+Cozzolino started karting at the age of nine.
 He competed and won in various competitions in classes in Japan and around the world.
 His karting career ended in 2005 when he switched to racing cars.

 Junior Formula

 In 2006, Cozzolino made his debut in auto racing, in the Formula Toyota series, during the second round of the championship at Sendai Hi-Land Raceway.
 Cozzolino finished tenth out of eleven finishers.

-In 2007, he competed in the Formula Challenge Japan and the Formula Toyota classes.
-In the Formula Challenge Japan, supported by Nissan, Toyota and Honda, Cozzolino won one race.
+In 2007, Cozzolino competed in the Formula Challenge Japan and the Formula Toyota classes.
+In the Formula Challenge Japan, supported by Nissan, Toyota and Honda, he won one race.
 All the drivers who entered both the Formula Toyota and Formula Challenge Japan series were supported by Toyota.
 This was to promote the Formula Challenge Japan as a replacement of the Formula Toyota after the series disbandment.
 In the final season of the Formula Toyota, Cozzolino won the title.
-Cozzolino was strong all season long, but Keisuke Kunimoto had the lead before the final round of the season.
-At the final round of the season at Fuji International Speedway Cozzolino qualified second and Kunimoto sixth.
-After a strong race Cozzolino won the race, KyoYu did not finish the race, thus the championship was decided in Cozzolino's favour.
+He was strong all season long, but Keisuke Kunimoto had the lead before the final round of the season.
+At the final round of the season at Fuji International Speedway, Cozzolino qualified second and Kunimoto sixth.
+After a strong race, Cozzolino won the race, Kunimoto did not finish the race, thus the championship was decided in Cozzolino's favour.

 Formula 3

-After his 2007 Formula Toyota championship the young driver graduated to the All-Japan Formula Three Championship driving Now Motor Sport in a Dallara F308.
-As a result of winning the championship Cozzolino tested for the Toyota Tom's Formula Nippon factory team.
-In his debut year in Formula 3 the young Italian achieved four podium finishes and a ninth place in the championship.
+After his 2007 Formula Toyota championship, Cozzolino graduated to the All-Japan Formula Three Championship driving Now Motor Sport in a Dallara F308.
+As a result of winning the championship, he also tested for the Toyota Tom's Formula Nippon factory team.
+In his debut year in Formula 3, Cozzolino achieved four podium finishes and a ninth place in the championship.
 He also participated in the 2008 Macau Grand Prix Formula Three where he finished fifteenth.

 For the 2009 season, Cozzolino switched to the only Honda powered entry Toda Racing.
 He achieved his first win in Formula Three during the round at Twin Ring Motegi.
-But with the Toyota Tom's team dominating the championship Cozzolino was best of the rest finishing fourth.
+But with the Toyota Tom's team dominating the championship, Cozzolino was best of the rest finishing fourth.